 ADHD often lasts into adulthood.
 To diagnose ADHD in adults and adolescents age 17 years or older, only 5 symptoms are needed instead of the 6 needed for younger children.
 Symptoms might look different at older ages.
 For example, in adults, hyperactivity may appear as extreme restlessness or wearing others out with their activity.
 If you are an adult looking for indications that you might have ADHD you can take the WHO screener survey here.

-There is a persistent thought form some parts of the general population that ADHD requires some form of hyper-activity.
+There is a persistent thought from some parts of the general population that ADHD requires some form of hyper-activity.
 This is not the case.
-Based on the above criteria there are three kinds (presentations) of ADHD can occur.
+Based on the above criteria there are three kinds (presentations) of ADHD that can occur.
 Because symptoms can change over time, the presentation may change over time as well.

 Combined Presentation: if enough symptoms of both criteria inattention and hyperactivity-impulsivity were present for the past 6 months

 Predominantly Inattentive Presentation: if enough symptoms of inattention, but not hyperactivity-impulsivity, were present for the past six months

 Predominantly Hyperactive-Impulsive Presentation: if enough symptoms of hyperactivity-impulsivity, but not inattention, were present for the past six months.